 Let me repeat that last part: “…often in such intimate interactions that it is difficult to imagine they had not been sketched in such configurations in the first place.”

-Time and space emerge from the composite argument.
-A familiar example is tagging onto today’s major policy arguments variants of that single phrase, “…in a world threatened by the menace of catastrophic climate change.”
+This is to say, time and space emerge from the composite argument.
+A more familiar example is tagging onto today’s major policy arguments variants of that single phrase, “…in a world threatened by the menace of catastrophic climate change.”
 Any such adjacency rejiggers everything before and after it.
 (The tagged-on menace could be global species extinction, late capitalism, planetary pandemics, post-pandemic apocalypse–you choose, but with the similar effect.)

 –The philosopher, Ludwig Wittgenstein, helps us see more clearly what is going on.
 He writes in The Big Transcript: